 The new disrupting the old

 Amazon’s disruptive capabilities for retailers are being taken seriously because they have strong expertise in sourcing and distribution.
 They are also well enough resourced to be able to fund this venture.
-Not all forays from tech giants into other markets (e.g. see their efforts in the automotive industry) will necessarily work, but some will.
-Where they succeed, they will seek to run the most efficient operations possible which typically means more automation and less employment of human capital.
+Not all forays from tech giants into other markets work.
+Where they succeed, they will seek to run the most efficient operations possible which means more automation and less jobs.

-It remains to be seen whether giant firms like Tesco and Carrefour can resist the onslaught of the American technology giants.
+It remains to be seen whether giant retailiers can resist the onslaught of the American technology giants.